CiscoDevNet/Create2019/Jayson DeLancey/Making Maps with XYZ.md

 # MAKING MAPS WITH XYZ

+**You can use one of the provided laptops or bring your own device (BYOD) as long as you have installed the pre-requisites below.**

 Want to create a professional looking map with open source JavaScript libraries but don’t know how?
 In this workshop we’ll create four beautiful maps – seismic activity across the globe, air quality in Madrid, solar panels in Amsterdam,